 Mock-ups of LU/DLR/Overground stations in other locations (e.g. museums, film sets, etc)

 New Underground/Overground/DLR/Crossrail lines and stations, once construction has started.
-This includes additional platforms/sections/etc of existing stations, but unless they are covered by another 'rule' already, stations that are to be taken over or used without any major alterations are not allowed until the service starts.
+This includes additional platforms/sections/etc of existing stations, but unless they are covered by another 'rule' already, stations that are to be taken over or used without any major alterations are not considered 'on topic' until the service starts.

-At stations served by LU/LO/DLR and (other) National Rail services where there no or very little separation between the parts of the station, the entire station is 'on topic'
+At stations served by LU/LO/DLR and (other) National Rail services where there no or very little separation between the parts of the station, the entire station is 'on topic'.
+At other shared stations, the

-At the following shared stations, the entire station is on topic but as there is a bit more separation, photos should generally be of or from the LU/DLR/LO parts, or common parts of the station (bridges/subways/passages that can be used to access the LU/DLR/LO parts, ticket halls, exteriors, and such like):
+photos should generally be of or from the LU/DLR/LO parts, or common parts of the station (bridges/subways/passages that can be used to access the LU/DLR/LO parts, ticket halls, exteriors, and such like).

-Barbican

-Barking

-Bushey

-Clapham Junction

-East Putney

-Euston (suburban)

-Farringdon

-Greenford

-Greenwich

-Harrow and Wealdstone

-Harrow on the Hill

-Moorgate

-Paddington (suburban)

-Richmond

-South Ruislip

-Stratford

-Upminster

-Watford Junction

-Wembley Central

-West Ham

-West Ruislip

-Wimbledon

-Entrances, signs and passages, etc leading to the Underground/DLR/Overground at all other shared stations are 'on topic'
+Entrances, signs and passages, etc leading to the Underground/DLR/Overground at shared stations are 'on topic'

-The backgrounds and insets are much more varied, and can be of anywhere in the world
+The backgrounds and insets are much more varied, and can be of anywhere in the world, although most come from around Great Britain.

 Who runs the quiz and who takes the pictures?

 The Quizmaster is Chris M, supported by cso, rincew1nd and SE13.
 Chris M sets the questions with the rest of the team posting the quiz and giving clues/answers.
+Suggestions for future questions (including links between stations, links to specific dates, etc) are always welcome – send them by PM to Chris.

 The pictures used have come from a wide variety of forum members over time.
 Chris M is always on the lookout for new pictures to use, details of what kind of things he needs can be found in this thread.
 Credit will be given for pictures used, however all images used in the quiz that appear to have been taken from the cab of a train will be published anonymously.

+Who is winning?

+Chris keeps a large amount of statistics about the quiz, including some quite obscure ones (e.g. only 11 locations have made their first appearance on the 9th day of a month compared to 69 on the 31st), but not who wins each day.
+As members have come and gone and the quiz has evolved (The first “link” question wasn't until 12 March 2008 for example, so 2007 averaged 1.01 locations per day, in 2012 this was 1.52) and not everybody can take part every day, league tables wouldn't be entirely fair.

+What happens if nobody gets the answer?

+Each question is normally open for a day, during which time the quiz team don't give hints or say whether answer is correct or not.
+If nobody has the right answer after this time then unmodified or clue versions of the image are posted if they are available (not all images are modified, and on others only the station name is obscured).
+Right and wrong answers will almost always be noted when a member of the quiz team sees them, and clues are often given as well.